 Top-down processing is also supported by a different kind of experiment.
 Subjects hear recorded sentences in which some part of the signal is removed and a cough or buzz is substituted, such as the underlined "s" in the sentence The state governors met with their respective legislatures convening in the capital city.
 Their experience is that they "hear" the sentence as complete, without any phonemes missing, and, in fact, have difficulty saying exactly where in the word the noise occurred.
 This effect is called phoneme restoration.
-It would not be surprising simply to find that subjects can guess that the word containing the cough was legislatures.
-What is remarkable is that they really believe they are hearing the [s], even when they are told it is not there.
+It would not be surprising simply to find that subjects can guess that they really believe they are hearing the [s], even when they are told it is not there.
 In this case, top-down information apparently overrides bottom-up information.

 There is also a role for context (top-down information) in segmentation.
 In some instances even an utterance containing all familiar words can be divided in more than one way.
 For example, the phonetic sequence [g r e d e] in a discussion of meat or eggs is likely to be heard as Grade A, but in a discussion of the weather as grey day.
-In other cases, although the sequence of phonemes might be compatible with two segmentations (e.g., [n at t^(h) r e t]), the phonetic details of pronunciation can signal where the word boundary is.
+In other cases, although the sequence of phonemes might be compatible with two segmentations (e.g., [n at $t^{(h)}$ r e t]), the phonetic details of pronunciation can signal where the word boundary is.
 In night rate, the first t is part of the coda of the first syllable and thus unaspirated, whereas in nitrate it begins the onset of the second syllable, which is stressed and therefore the t is aspirated.